oracle-livelabs/cloud-database-services/exadata-database-service-at-azure-xs-get-started/introduction-gs/introduction-gs.md

 ## About this Workshop

-This workshop is designed to provide you with hands on experience using the Exadata Database Service on Exascale Infrastructure, which is Oracle’s next generation architecture of the Exadata Database Service.
+This workshop is designed to provide you with hands on experience using the Exadata Database Service on Exascale Infrastructure on Oracle Database@Azure.

 In this workshop, you will use several of the OCI management interfaces to conduct various database lifecycle tasks on the Exadata Database Service on Exascale Infrastructure.